Urban Sensing Using Existing Fiber-Optic Networks: Methods

 There are several limitations and future directions of our methodology that should be noted.
 First, accurate seismic source localization using the DAS system requires coverage from telecommunication optical fibers across sufficient back azimuths for effective beamforming.
 A better result is achieved with telecommunication optical fibers encircling the studied regions, creating a geometric constraint essential for effective beamforming.
 For instance, it would be challenging to determine the source locations using only a straight fiber cable.
-Furthermore, our analysis reveals that the sensing range of DAS data varies with the energy and frequency of different sources (Extended Data Fig. 4).
+Also, our analysis reveals that the sensing range of DAS data varies with the energy and frequency of different sources (Supplementary Fig. 5).
 It is difficult to accurately detect weak and high-frequency seismic sources distant from the optical fiber network.
 Nonetheless, the extensive urban telecommunication network offers the potential for multi-back azimuth coverage and dense sensing infrastructure.
 Future research could explore the optimal configuration of optical fibers to maximize the accuracy of seismic source mapping and quantify the sensing coverage for different sources.
-Moreover, while regional heterogeneity of subsurface properties, including the surface wave velocity and attenuation, are taken into account, improving the spatial resolution of these properties could enhance the accuracy of seismic source mapping.
-It is also worthwhile to explore other beamforming algorithms, such as CLEAN beamforming~\cite{Anderson2023}, which may offer further improvements.
-Future studies could also evaluate the impact of source characteristics and DAS directional sensitivities on the source mapping results.
-The recorded seismic signals demonstrate distinct patterns for various types of urban events (Extended Data Fig. 3).
-This suggests that pattern recognition and machine learning algorithms could be applied to analyze massive amounts of DAS data, enabling efficient and automated monitoring of diverse urban activities.